 ABOVE AND BEYOND SERVICE AWARD This award is designed to recognize a staff member who models superior service.
 They work hard to make students, families and staff feel important, respected and exceed expectations daily.
 Any classified employee in Bellingham Public Schools is eligible.

-COMMUNITY PARTNER/SCHOOL VOLUNTEER OF THE YEAR Community partners or school volunteers may be an individual who is not a paid employee or an organization (such as a community nonprofit or parent organization) that provides a volunteer, unpaid service to the school or district.
+COMMUNITY PARTNER OF THE YEAR Community partners may be an organization (such as a community nonprofit or parent organization) that provides a volunteer, unpaid service to the school or district.